Menu Close

 Scripts

-2. Create Self-extracting encodes the most recently assembled script for easier deployment with some MDMs
+2. Create Self-extracting encodes the most recently assembled script for easier deployment with some MDMs (real-world testing and feedback welcome)

 4. Extension Attributes were created for and tested on Jamf Pro and can most likely be adapted for other MDMs

-Configuration Profile
+5.3 Configuration Profile

-Special thanks to Max Sundell for his write-up: Create and deploy a macOS configuration profile (.mobileconfig)
+Create and deploy a macOS configuration profile (.mobileconfig)

-Testing Tips
+5.4 Testing Tips

-The following have proved helpful during development and testing:
+The following have proved helpful during development and testing

 XTRACE